Software

 2. GlockApps

-GlockApps is a deliverability tool that helps teams understand where their emails land across different inbox providers.
-It runs inbox placement testing using seed lists, showing whether messages reach the primary inbox, promotions tab, or spam folder.
+GlockApps is an inbox placement tool that helps teams understand where their emails land in different inbox providers.
+It runs inbox placement testing using seed lists to show whether messages reach the primary inbox, promotions tab, or spam folder.

 GlockApps